Somerset-LDP/Discovery/lambda_functions/cohort_data_processing/README.md

 AWS Lambda function for identifying and pseudonymising the patient cohort that will be used across all subsequent processing layers.

 ## Purpose
-controlled by a feature flag:
+This Lambda function serves as the entry point for the data processing pipeline.
+It supports two processing modes controlled by a feature flag:

 ### Mode SFT+GP Intersection (PROCESS_SFT_FILES=1)